The money question! When is the best time to sail in Greece?

 Sailing in Greece follows the European seasons in pattern and wind strength.
 The sailing season runs from April to October, with summer and the heat being strongest in July and August.
 The cooler ‘shoulder’ seasons of May, September and October are less hot, but no less beautiful.

 The North-West wind that heralds summer typically arrives in June.
-Yachts travel to the gentle Ionian waters for the summer, as it is famed for its excellent sailing conditions.
+Yachts travel to the gentle Ionian waters for the summer, as it is famed for its excellent sailing conditions – it’s pretty sheltered, which means the ‘sea state’ (how big the waves are) is fairly reliable.
 Typically the wind will arrive in the early afternoon after a perfectly calm morning.
 The result is what we lovingly call ‘Champagne sailing’ – very calm seas with the perfect sailing breeze.
 You can check out what a typical week on board is like here.

 However, some of the best sailing in Greece to be done is in the spring months.
 The water is never bluer than it is in April and May and there is a general atmosphere of anticipation throughout the islands which is delightful.
 Bear in mind, the water is a few degrees in the early season cooler so bringing a rash vest or a shortie wetsuit is a good idea.